eclipse/vorto/website/content/gettingstarted.md

   	<img src="/images/tutorials/getting_started/create_function_block_generator_hono.png">
 	</figure>

-## Registering device in Eclipse Hono
+## Test the Integration with Eclipse Hono

 Eclipse Hono provides a sandbox infrastructure which we can use to demonstrate the device integration.
 Before we can send data from our generated project, we must register the device under a tenant:

 ### Registering the Device ID